smudge/decks/so-you-want-to-give-a-conference-talk.md

 ---
 class: middle

-# Don't Make Changes the Night Before
+# 🌒 Don't Make Changes the Night Before 😴

 ???

 - I wrote this entire talk last night, so don't do that.

 - But, also, avoid the temptation to make last minute revisions to a real talk.
-- You won't be used to them by the next day.
+- Better to go with what you know than second-guess yourself at the last minute.
-- Better to go with what you know than flub something that might've been slightly better.
+- You got this.

 ---
 class: middle

-# Schedule Your Recording
+# 📅 Schedule Your Recording 🕒

 ???